-- 4.1 The Application for Review is attached at Appendix C.

-- 4.2 The application is made on behalf of West Sussex County Council's Trading Standards Service, a responsible authority as defined in Section 13 of the Act, and includes detailed information supporting their case that the licence holder is undermining the Licensing Objectives:
+- 4.1 The Application for Review is attached at Appendix C. - 4.2 The application is made on behalf of the Chief Constable of Sussex Police, the police being a responsible authority as defined in Section 13 of the Act, and includes detailed information supporting their case that the licence holder is undermining the Licensing Objective: - Protection of Children from Harm by selling alcohol to persons under 18 yrs. of age in contravention of:

-- Prevention of Crime & Disorder

-- Public Safety

-- Protection of Children from Harm

-by selling cigarettes and alcohol to persons under 18 yrs. of age in contravention of: